 “More to the point, I’d developed a thirty-five-year addiction to the Times crossword puzzle” Rupert Murdoch from Two Years in St Andrews 1983 by George Peper, former Editor-in-chief, Golf Magazine

 “The most important thing I have learnt from this unique annual event is that everyone in it is different and only by participating can one really discover the best way to complete it!”
 David Akenhead, a veteran St. Joseph’s Hospice supporter (and runner).
 Article entitled The London Marathon ‒ interview by Ralph Long, Editor, Hospice Newsletter, Autumn 2006

 In memoriam: Robert Akenhead, Burgess Guild brother and appointed Freeman and Keys of the City of Glasgow, in the presence of Wallace Cochran, Lord Provost of Glasgow, for his services to the good people of Glasgow, at Glasgow, 1st January 1750.
-Printer, Bookbinder and founder of The Newcastle Mercury at his premises on Old Tyne Bridge (antediluvium) on 10th July 1722.
+Printer, Bookbinder and founder of The Newcastle Mercury, one of the earliest broadsheets, at his premises on Old Tyne Bridge (antediluvium) on 10th July 1722.
 Died 7th January 1773 aged 84 years.
 Buried at St Mary’s Church, Gateshead.